This article describes the steps to back up important files and folders in Windows 10.

 Windows 10 Backup

 Windows 10 comes with a built-in backup tool.
-Select the Start button, Settings > Update & security > Backup > Add a drive, and then choose an external drive or network location for your backups.
+Select the Start button, Settings > Update & security > Backup > Add a drive, then choose an external or network location for your backups.

 Click Start –> Settings